rMiccolis/binance-bot/README.md

 - a Vue.js frontend application to let user interact with Binance web APIs and to start trading bot operations.

 ## Building the project:
 First of all you have to build images of client and server.
 To do so there is a shell script that makes the work for you inside ./bin/build.sh.
-This file takes some input arguments:
+This file takes some input arguments.
 Run this script to build and deploy client and server images when you need to apply changes to server or client code
 #### Parameters:
 - -s 1 => build server